Whatsapp Icon

 Personal Stories: Experiences with Skin Changes During Cancer

 Cancer affects patients in myriad ways, including their skin, which is often overlooked.
 Many cancer patients experience significant skin changes during their treatment.
-These personal stories shed light on their challenges, coping strategies, and offer advice to others facing similar issues.
+These personal stories shed light on their challenges, and coping strategies, and offer advice to others facing similar issues.

 Emma's Journey with Chemotherapy-Induced Eczema